 Sometimes it is necessary to combine multiple addons into a single 'mod' package for distribution.
-A mod consisting of multiple components (perhaps by different authors) can be packaged into a .box.
+A mod consisting of multiple components (perhaps by different authors) can be packaged together into a single folder.

 In Doomsday 2, packages can be set up to contain other packages.

-The .box format (introduced in snowberry) is a special addon_format, allowing several addons to be collected together.
+The .box format is a special addon format, allowing several addons to be collected together.
 The box itself contains no data, only metadata.
 All data within the box is contained in separate components.

 This separation of metadata from addon-data provides several benefits:

 The high-level structure of a .box is as follows:

 collection.box / | Info | part1.pk3 | part2.pk3 | required / | part3.pk3 | extra / | part4.wad |...

 Addons in the root are optional.
 They will be loaded by default along with the box itself.

 The extra/ folder should contain addons that that are optional but which are not active by default.
 These components must be activated manually before use, for instance by checking on a checkbox in the GUI.

 The required/ folder should contain addons that are always loaded when the box itself is loaded.
 These components won't even be visible to the user.